lamdu/hypertypes/README.md

 * Therefore, structures and their fix-points need to be parameterized by each other
 * This results in infinite types, as the structure is parameterized by something which may be parameterized by the structure itself.

-`multirec` ties this knot by using indices to represent types. `syntax-tree` does this by using `DataKinds` and the `Knot` `newtype` which is used for both structures and their fix-points An implication of the two being the same is that the same classes and combinators are re-used for both.
+`multirec` ties this knot by using indices to represent types. `hypertypes` does this by using `DataKinds` and the `Knot` `newtype` which is used for both structures and their fix-points An implication of the two being the same is that the same classes and combinators are re-used for both.

 ## What Haskell is this

-`syntax-tree` is implemented with GHC and heavily relies on quite a few language extensions:
+`hypertypes` is implemented with GHC and heavily relies on quite a few language extensions:

 * `ConstraintKinds` and `TypeFamilies` are needed for the `KNodesConstraint` type family which lifts a constraint to apply over a value's nodes.
 Type families are also used to encode term's results in type inference.
 * `DataKinds` allows parameterizing types over `Knot`s